What is anchor text and how do you optimize it for maximum SEO performance?

 Exact match anchors are the king of all anchor text.

-They have the power to increase your rankings, but also have the power to land you a penalty.
+They have the power to increase your rankings, but also have the power to get your site penalized.

-An exact match anchor is the exact match of whatever your target keyword is for the target page.
+An exact match anchor is an exact match of whatever your target keyword is for the target page.

 Example: if “buy backlinks” is my target keyword, then my exact match anchor would be “buy backlinks“.

 Those are all the anchor text variations I recommend using.

 Now let’s talk about something that will make your anchor text even more powerful.

 How to Build Relevance Without Exact Match Anchors

 Google recently filed a patent about: “anchor tag indexing in a web crawler system”.